 His original goal was to remove/eliminate outright his "evil" side (the id).
 Unfortunately, one of the ingredients—a "special salt"—wasn't pure enough, and the resulting cocktail only worked halfway.

 Edward Hyde, about to drink the potion: And now, you who have so long been bound to the most narrow and material views, you who have denied the virtue of transcendental medicine, you who have derided your superiors—behold!

 In the Soviet science-fiction story Amphibian Man, the title character's adoptive father, Dr. Salvator gives him shark gills, extensive knowledge about Oceanology and other sciences... and none whatsoever about such pesky details like days of week.
 Salvator also gives a rather passionate speech toward the end of the book critizising Science Is Bad.

-Saruman can also be viewed as this character type, what with his obsession with industry at the expense of the natural world.
+Saruman in The Lord of the Rings can also be viewed as this character type, what with his obsession with industry at the expense of the natural world.
 He is also something of a would-be Emperor Scientist; he would have become one had his whole Take Over the World plan gotten off the ground.